 - Go to the Fall 2020 class schedule

 - Select College of Extended Learning (CEL) under Session

 - Click on Quick Search.
 You should see the course listed.

 Note: If you have been approved for financial aid, BUS 714 may not qualify as units towards financial aid, since it is offered through the College of Extended Learning.
 Please contact the Financial Aid office for more information.

 8. Required orientation in August

-A required orientation session will be held on Thursday, August 20, 2020 from 9:30 am - 1 pm via Zoom for new MBA, MSA and MSBA students.
+A required orientation session was held on Thursday, August 20, 2020 from 9:30 am - 1 pm via Zoom for new MBA, MSA and MSBA students.

 August 20th Graduate Business Programs Orientation Agenda: